-- In general, a mixed model is an advanced methodology for GWAS analysis but is proving to be an extremely useful technique for covariate modeling - There is software for performing a mixed model analysis (e.g. R-package: Irgpr, EMMAX, FAST-LMM, TASSEL, etc.) - Mastering mixed models will take more time than we have to devote to the subject in this class, but what we have covered provides a foundation for understanding the topic
+- In general, a mixed model is an advanced methodology for GWAS analysis but is proving to be an extremely useful technique for covariate modeling - There is software for performing a mixed model analysis (e.g. R-packages, EMMAX, GEMMA, etc.) - Mastering mixed models will take more time than we have to devote to the subject in this class, but what we have covered provides a foundation for understanding the topic